HaiTrieuNg/LatexTest/source/Test.rst

      |                 |                    | user-defined parameter.     |
      +-----------------+--------------------+-----------------------------+

+BFQ4004 AT Firmware, officially launched by BeeFi Technologies (hereafter “BeeFi”), is available for download and can be used directly.
+Users may also find AT Project where BeeFi created example demo code for users to customize their AT firmware.

 .. note::
      -  *Not all AT commands support all four varioations mentioned above.* |br|
      -  *Square brackets “[]” designate the default value.
 It is not always     required or may not appear.* |br|